 Invoice financing, also called accounts receivable financing (ARF), is a form of asset-based funding that allows business owners to get quick cash flow from unpaid invoices.
-Sometimes, overdue invoices take 30, 60, or even 90 days to be paid — which can cost your business necessary resources.
+Sometimes, overdue or unpaid invoices take 30, 60, or even 90 days to be paid — which can cost your business necessary resources.
 ARF gives your company the opportunity to get quick finances back into your operation when you sell your invoices through an advance from AdvancePoint Capital.
 Your accounts receivable acts as collateral, which means you can get an advance fast.

 What Is Invoice Financing?